apple1417/bl-sdk-mods/PythonPartNotifier/Readme.md

 ## Changelog

+### Python Part Notifier v1.7
+Remove the unicode replacements when running on sdk version >=0.7.9, where it's fixed.

 ### Python Part Notifier v1.6
 Adds curly single and double quotes to the unicode replacements, fixing a few cases it broke in Exodus.